Which Model to Transfer? Finding the Needle in the Growing Haystack: Abstract

 \section{Abstract}

-Transfer learning has been recently popularized as a data-efficient alternative to training models from scratch, in particular in vision and NLP where it provides a remarkably solid baseline.
+Transfer learning has been recently popularized as a data-efficient alternative to training models from scratch, in particular for computer vision tasks where it provides a remarkably solid baseline.
 The emergence of rich model repositories, such as TensorFlow Hub, enables the practitioners and researchers to unleash the potential of these models across a wide range of downstream tasks.
 As these repositories keep growing exponentially, efficiently selecting a good model for the task at hand becomes paramount.
-We provide a formalization of this problem through a familiar notion of \emph{regret} and introduce the predominant strategies, namely \emph{task-agnostic} (e.g.\ picking the highest scoring ImageNet model) and \emph{task-aware} search strategies (such as \emph{linear} or \emph{kNN} evaluation).
+We provide a formalization of this problem through a familiar notion of \emph{regret} and introduce the predominant strategies, namely \emph{task-agnostic} (e.g.\ ranking models by their ImageNet performance) and \emph{task-aware} search strategies (such as \emph{linear} or \emph{kNN} evaluation).
 We conduct a large-scale empirical study and show that both task-agnostic and task-aware methods can yield high regret.
 We then propose a simple and computationally efficient hybrid search strategy which outperforms the existing approaches.
 We highlight the practical benefits of the proposed solution on a set of 19 diverse vision tasks.